All Money is Created Out of Thin Air When it is Borrowed

 This includes promissory notes, same as Federal Reserve Notes.

 The Federal Reserve has also been very clear in their circulars that banks do not really lend money.
-Three examples will suffice to prove the point, although many more are offered on the Resources page.
+Three examples will suffice to prove the point, although many more are offered throughout our site.

 Probably the most oft-quoted reference regarding money creation is the Federal Reserve publication Modern Money Mechanics.
 On page 6 it says in rather clear language:

 "Of course, they (banks) do not really pay out loans from the money they receive as deposits.
 If they did this no additional money would be created."

 The Federal Reserve tells us in no uncertain terms in the next sentence:

 "What they do when they make loans is to accept promissory notes in exchange for credits to the borrower’s transaction accounts."

 They add fuel to the fire in their publication Two Faces of Debt.
 In this publication, on page 19, they tell us that: